BNR-Energy/ThunderbirdsProject/README.md

 	git checkout dev
 Checkin and push these changes to the remote.

+When cloaning a repository that includes a submodule, the submodule is not initialized by default.
+To get the submodule code run the following command:

+	git submodule init

 # Repository structure

 For a customer appliation a repository is created for development of the